odil-T/Land-Cover-Classification/object-detection/datasets/VALID/label/README.md

 This directory is obtained by downloading the labels from VALID.
+Only VALID-Det data was used.